 More Than Just Music!

-Kari's love of music began at a young age.
-At the age of 5, Kari had her first piano lesson.
+Kari Ellsworth has been making music for most of her life, having started as a piano student at the age of five.
 While continuing her piano studies, she added the violin to her repertoire at the age of ten.
 As a junior high student, she started teaching piano and violin lessons.
 By the time she graduated high school, she had her own music studio of 20 students.
 Her parents encouraged her not to get a job at the local hamburger joint, but to teach lessons as her job to build a résumé.
 At this point, she held two recitals a year, planning recital locations and preparing the refreshments.
 After high school, her love for music directed her to pursue her higher education in music.

-During her university studies, Kari studied piano under Lali Breen and the violin under Dr. Danwen Jiang while attending Arizona State University.
-Kari graduated with a Bachelor of Music in Music Education, violin emphasis from Arizona State University.
-After her undergrad, she continued her music education at the University of Notre Dame, studying the violin under Tamara Stojanovic Albahari.
-Kari had the unique opportunity to play for the University of Notre Dame Chamber Orchestra, directed by Dr. Alex Blachly and the University of Notre Dame Symphony directed by Dr. Daniel Stowe.
+During her university studies, Mrs. Ellsworth studied the violin under Dr. Danwen Jiang while attending Arizona State University and the piano under Lali Breen.
+She earned her Bachelor of Music in Music Education, violin emphasis from Arizona State University.
+After her undergrad, she continued her music education at the University of Notre Dame studying the violin under Tamara Stojanovic Albahari.
+She had the unique opportunity to play for the University of Notre Dame Chamber Orchestra, directed by Dr. Alex Blachly and the University of Notre Dame Symphony directed by Dr. Daniel Stowe.

 The Douglas County Youth Orchestra is a highlight of my long career in music.
 The summer of 2012 I was invited to be Music Director of the DCYO.
 With only seven students in the group, I agreed to this challenge.
 Over the next few years, we all helped